j1cken/openshift-demo/eap/README.md

 ```
 If u want to debug the demo script just use `bash -x demo`.

+## Outcome

+The demo script will create the following projects:
+* eap-integration
+* eap-uat
+* eap-production

+Namespace 'eap-integration' will host two applications based on different source code branches:
+* master
+* v2

+Namespace 'ci' will be used to promote images through the above stages.
+Jenkins jobs will be created automatically during the script.
+Please obey the pre-reqs.

 ## Topics covered
 + incremental builds
 + use OSCP internal Nexus artifact repository for faster builds